-3. Please indicate which of the species are huntable according to the domestic legislation of your country and provide data on the reported/estimated harvest of birds and eggs (AEWA Strategic Plan 2019-2027, Purpose-level indicator 4 and Action 2.1(c); AEWA Action Plan, paragraph 4.1.3).
+3. Please indicate which of the species occurring in your country are huntable according to the domestic legislation of your country and for them provide data on the reported/estimated harvest of birds and eggs in the period 2021-2024 (AEWA Strategic Plan 2019-2027, Purpose-level indicator 4 and Action 2.1(c); AEWA Action Plan, paragraph 4.1.3).
+Even if no harvest data is available, please indicate whether the species are huntable or not.
+To respond to this question, please download the Excel file for your country from this link, fill it in offline and attach it here.

+Guidance: Do not include numbers which have been harvested under granted exemptions/derogations to hunting legislation (e.g. for crop protection).
+See question 9 to report such numbers.
+Only in cases where (some) harvest under exemption/derogation is inseparable from the other harvest data due to specifics of data collecting nationally, please report numbers here and explicitly indicate this, but report the rest of the information on the exemption/derogation under question 9.

 [Customised country-specific Excel spreadsheet of all AEWA species regularly occurring in the country - please see Annex 1 to this TC18 document]

+Have estimates of crippling rate been done in your country in the period 2021-2024 or any other year(s) previously?

+[Tick mark] YES

+Please provide as attachment the results of such estimates.

+[Tick mark] NO

+Please explain the reasons